jfrog/project-examples/kaniko-example/README.md

 ### Prerequisites for running this example
 * [JFrog CLI](https://jfrog.com/getcli/) 1.43.0 or above installed.
 * [docker](https://docs.docker.com/get-docker/) 17.07.0-ce (2017-08-29) or above installed.
 * Make sure Artifactory can be used as docker registry.
-Please refer to [Getting Started with Artifactory as a Docker Registry] in the JFrog Artifactory User Guide.
+Please refer to [Getting Started with Artifactory as a Docker Registry](https://www.jfrog.com/confluence/display/JFROG/Getting+Started+with+Artifactory+as+a+Docker+Registry) in the JFrog Artifactory User Guide.
 You should end up with a docker registry URL, which is mapped to a local docker repository in Artifactory.
-You'll need to name of the local docker repository, to generate build-info.
+You'll need to know the name of the local docker repository, to generate build-info.

 ### Validating your setup
 * In your terminal, validate that the following commands work.